Maltese nationality law: Early modern period and colonial era

 In 1530, Charles V, Holy Roman Emperor, granted the archipelago of Malta as a fiefdom to the Knights Hospitaller.
-While local residents deeply resented being traded away without consultation, the Knights maintained their rule over the islands for the next 268 years until the French invasion of Malta in 1798.
+Although local residents resented being placed under Hospitaller jurisdiction without consultation, the Knights maintained their rule over the islands for the next 268 years until the French invasion of Malta in 1798.
 After the local population revolted and expelled the French in 1800, Malta came under British control as a protectorate that year.
-The 1814 Treaty of Paris formally granted Britain full sovereignty over the territory, which became a crown colony in that year.
+The 1814 Treaty of Paris formally granted Britain full sovereignty over the territory, which became a crown colony the same year.
 Accordingly, British nationality law applied to the colony, as was the case elsewhere in the British Empire.
-Maltese and all other imperial citizens were British subjects; any person born in Malta, the United Kingdom, or anywhere else within Crown dominions was a natural-born British subject.
+The Maltese, like other subjects of the Empire, were British subjects; any person born in Malta, the United Kingdom, or anywhere else within Crown dominions was a natural-born British subject.

 British nationality law during this time was uncodified and did not have a standard set of regulations, relying instead on past precedent and common law.
 Until the mid-19th century, it was unclear whether rules for naturalisation in the United Kingdom were applicable elsewhere in the British Empire.
 Colonies had wide discretion in developing their own procedures and requirements for naturalisation up to that point.
 In 1847, the Imperial Parliament formalised a clear distinction between subjects who naturalised in the UK and those who did so in other territories.
 Individuals who naturalised in the UK were deemed to have received the status by imperial naturalisation, which was valid throughout the Empire.
 Those naturalising in colonies were said to have gone through local naturalisation and were given subject status valid only within the relevant territory; a subject who locally naturalised in Malta was a British subject there, but not in the UK or Canada.
-When travelling outside of the Empire, British subjects who were locally naturalised in a colony were still entitled to imperial protection.
+When travelling outside the Empire, British subjects who were locally naturalised in a colony were still entitled to imperial protection.